 Public Administration is a participating unit in the collaborative program in Environmental Sustainability (at the master's level).

-The programs operate within the general framework of the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS) of the University of Ottawa, which are posted on the FGPS website.
+The programs operate within the general framework of the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS).

 Search all research fields for members of the teaching staffThe professors included in the list below are members of the Faculty of Graduate and Postdoctoral Studies.
 This means that they are authorized to supervise or co-supervise theses.
 A complete list of the faculty and staff members associated with the program can be found at http://www.socialsciences.uottawa.ca/pol/graduate-studies